tsers-js/core/README.md

 After flowing through the pure signal transformers, the transformed `output` signals arrive to the **executors**.
 In `TSERS`, executors are also functions.
 But **not pure**.
-They are functions that do nasty things, cause side-effects and change state.
+They are functions that do nasty
+things: cause side-effects and change state.
 That is, executors' signature looks like this:
 ```
 executor :: Observable A => Effects